ggneilc/stat-tracker/README.md

 - Serotonin inducing homescreen that shows your overall sense of progress
 - Fun animations that induce dopamine (you want to enter more data = you have to go out and do things!)

+as well as having in depth analytics about yourself, similar to a website like [This](https://u.gg/lol/profile/na1/loltyler1/overview).

 ## Tech Stack and Resources

 This app is meant to start off as a test of using Golang as the backend and learning how to use React: